The Difference Between Collapse Context and Remove Context in SAP CPI/PI/PO

 If you have any questions about Collapse Context and Remove Context node functions, please, leave a comment below.
 I will be happy to help.

-13 thoughts on “The Difference Between Collapse Context and Remove Context in SAP PI/PO
+13 thoughts on “The Difference Between Collapse Context and Remove Context in SAP CPI/PI/PO

 1. sai says: